 My current primary research topics are systems for distributed quantum computing and more generally post-Moore's Law computer architecture, and All-IP computer architectures, replacing all of the interconnects in a computer system with IP-based communication, scaling from multicore chips to Internet levels.
 I am also interested in other forms of unconventional computing, IPv6, mobile networking, parallel & distributed operating systems and file systems, and distance learning (e.g., School of Internet Asia Project).

-Our most recent (October 2014) research result, on quantum networking via container ship, is profiled in New Scientist!
+A while back (October 2014), some of our research, on quantum networking via container ship, was profiled in New Scientist!

 My personal interests include jazz and go, both watching and playing.
 I used to play a lot of basketball, volleyball, and bridge.
 I enjoy movies, books, hiking, ocean activities, and above all, time with my family and friends.